didendron/Letter-Counter/README.md

 # Letter-Counter
-The program counts letters entered in console.End the entered text with a word "stop".
+Java program to count letters entered in console.End the entered text with a word "stop".
 ![result](./images/screen1.png)